akariba/Financial-Mathematics-and-Risk-management/README.md

 AsOfDate: your current analysis date.

-RELATIONSHIP CONSOLIDATION AND PRECISION RULES

-ONE SEMANTIC RELATIONSHIP PER FINDING

-For the same:
-- subject entity
-- related entity
-- relationship type
-- direction

-return ONE finding only.

-Do NOT create separate relationship findings merely because the same relationship was found through both SEC and Web.

-Instead aggregate all supporting sources inside the finding's evidence[] array.

-Example:

-CoreWeave -> NVIDIA -> technology_dependency

-If SEC and Web both support it:

-findings count = 1
-evidence count = 2 or more

-Do not return one SEC finding and one Web finding for the same semantic relationship.

-SOURCE CHANNEL CLASSIFICATION

-Classify evidence according to the actual underlying source.

-If R2D2 Web retrieves an SEC filing, official regulatory filing, or company filing, classify the evidence as SEC_FILING when the underlying evidence is the filing itself.

-Use R2D2_WEB for genuine Web/news/company-site evidence that is not being treated as SEC filing evidence.

-Do not duplicate the same filing under both source channels.

-DIRECTION SEMANTICS

-Direction must follow the actual relationship meaning.

-Examples:

-NVIDIA supplies CoreWeave:
-NVIDIA -> CoreWeave
-If SubjectEntity = CoreWeave and RelatedEntity = NVIDIA: direction = B_TO_A

-CoreWeave depends on NVIDIA technology:
-CoreWeave -> NVIDIA
-If SubjectEntity = CoreWeave and RelatedEntity = NVIDIA: direction = A_TO_B

-Do not automatically reuse the same direction across different relationship types for the same entity pair.

-EXACT EVIDENCE REQUIREMENT

-For HIGH confidence, exact_excerpt must contain enough contiguous source text to directly establish:
-- the relevant entities, or an unambiguous entity reference established by immediately adjacent context;
-- the relationship semantics;
-- the claimed relationship type.

-A generic sentence taken from the correct filing is not sufficient.

-If the exact evidence cannot directly substantiate the claimed relationship: downgrade to MEDIUM or INSUFFICIENT as appropriate.

-SOURCE REFERENCE PRECISION

-For SEC filings, provide the most precise available EDGAR filing/document reference.

-Do not treat a generic EDGAR search page, broad archive path, or approximate reference as fully validated filing provenance.

-If a precise filing reference cannot be established: flag it in unresolved_items and do not assign HIGH source-quality solely from that reference.
+FINAL EVIDENCE NORMALIZATION RULES

+SOURCE CHANNEL MUST REPRESENT THE UNDERLYING SOURCE

+source_channel describes the actual evidence source, not the tool used to retrieve it.

+If R2D2_WEB discovers an SEC filing: source_channel = SEC_FILING

+Do not label an SEC 10-K, 10-Q, 8-K, S-1, proxy, exhibit, or other SEC filing as R2D2_WEB merely because R2D2 retrieved it.

+Do not duplicate the same filing once as SEC_FILING and again as R2D2_WEB.

+R2D2_WEB should represent genuine non-SEC Web evidence such as:
+- official company web disclosures
+- Reuters
+- Bloomberg
+- Financial Times
+- other permitted reputable Web sources.

+EVIDENCE OBJECT ADMISSIBILITY

+Every evidence object with evidence_role SUPPORTING or CORROBORATING must itself materially support the specific relationship_type of that finding.

+Do not include generic statements merely because they come from the correct company or filing.

+For example, generic statements about:
+- advanced hardware
+- future collaborations
+- growth strategy
+- infrastructure expansion
+- market conditions

+must NOT be used as SUPPORTING evidence for NVIDIA technology_dependency unless the excerpt itself, together with immediately adjacent unambiguous context, establishes the NVIDIA relationship.

+For HIGH-confidence evidence, require:
+- explicit entity identification or unambiguous immediate context;
+- explicit relationship semantics;
+- direct relevance to the claimed relationship_type.

+If an excerpt does not independently satisfy this requirement: exclude it from evidence[].

+Do not keep weak excerpts merely to increase the number of sources.

+Prefer the 1–3 strongest evidence objects rather than many weaker objects.

+SEC REFERENCE QUALITY

+For SEC evidence, use the most precise filing/document reference available.

+If a precise filing accession/document reference or direct filing reference cannot be established:
+- do not invent one;
+- use null or the precise reference actually available;
+- do not assign HIGH source_quality solely on the basis of an imprecise generic EDGAR reference.